Elton-John/Dinosauruski_app/README.md

 # Dinosauruski_app

+Imagine you have 25 individual students and you charge them monthly in advance.

+Some have lessons once a week and some have more.
+Some have a fixed slots and some have flexible.

+Sometimes some people cancel classes, some want to move exceptionally this week to another day, some cancel them at the last minute, and you have a policy that late cancellations should be paid.

+At the end of the month, 15 of the 25 students ask you: How much do I have to pay because I think I canceled this month, but I don't remember how much and when?

+This can be a hell.

-Web application helps to manage all processes for individual classes for teachers and their students.
+**This web application helps to manage all processes for individual classes for teachers and their students.**

+![alt text][main]

 **As a teacher:**
 * :star2: you can generate your schedule of classes by adding slots (ex.
 Mondays, 3 p.m), students and relations between them.